bradygaster/downr/Server/wwwroot/posts/dockerize-the-workerservice/index.md

 ENTRYPOINT ["dotnet", "WorkerService.dll"]
 ```

-Right-click anywhere within the open `Dockerfile`, or right-click on the `Dockerfile` icon in the file explorer in Visual Studio Code.
+Right-click anywhere within the open *Dockerfile*, or right-click on the *Dockerfile* icon in the file explorer in Visual Studio Code.
 Select **Build image** to build the `WorkerService` project into a Docker container.

 ![Build the image](media/build-image.png)

-Docker Desktop will download the base images if you don't have them already, build the `WorkerService` project into a Docker container, and provide an update when it has completed.
+Docker Desktop will download the base images if you don't have them already.
+It will then build the `WorkerService` project into a Docker container, and provide an update when it has completed.

 ![Docker image built](media/built-image.png)

 Click the Docker tools icon in Visual Studio Code to open up the Docker view of your images, containers, and more.
-The new `workerservice` Docker image is visibile in the **Images** panel.
+The new `workerservice` Docker image is visible in the **Images** panel.
 Right-click the `workerservice` image and select the **Run** menu option.

 ![Docker image built](media/run-the-image.png)

 The `workerservice` image will be created and started.
 Once it has, it will be visible in the **Containers** panel.

 ![Docker image built](media/worker-running.png)